Overview

 * **Content validation**: Ensure generated content meets specific criteria.

-Structured outputs work out of the box with no extra configuration.
+Structured outputs work out of the box.
 Define a Pydantic schema:

 ```python theme={"system"}